Cumberland Plateau Stewardship Fund 2022 Request for Proposals

 Improve Conservation Practices on Agricultural Lands

-- Increase adoption of cover crops, reduced tillage, and diversified crop rotations.
+- Increase adoption of conservation cover, cover crops, reduced tillage, and diversified crop rotations.

 - Promote responsible incorporation of crop residue, manures, and other sources of organic matter into soil management systems.

 - Establish and enhance farmer-led education and outreach programs to drive increased adoption of soil health practices and to promote stream health.

 - Install fencing and alternative watering systems to exclude livestock from streams.

-For projects implementing conservation practices on agricultural lands, applicants should seek to utilize existing federal, state, and local cost-share and incentive programs to finance implementation of practices, with NFWF funding for practice implementation used to strategically fill gaps in existing funding programs.
-Where NFWF funding is sought to cover all or a portion of costs for practice implementation, applicants must describe why other public programs are insufficient or otherwise inappropriate for financing proposed practice implementation.
+For projects implementing conservation practices on agricultural lands, applicants should seek to utilize existing federal, state, and local cost-share and incentive programs to finance implementation of practices, with NFWF funding for either technical assistance or practice implementation used to strategically fill gaps in existing funding programs.
+Where NFWF funding is sought to cover all or a portion of costs for practice implementation, applicants are encouraged to describe why other public programs are insufficient or otherwise inappropriate for financing proposed practice implementation.

 Restore Aquatic Connectivity and Improve In-Stream Habitat Conditions